freeflowuniverse/svelte-app-template/README.md

-# A boilerplate template for svelte svelte to use in TF-Grid 3.0
+# A boilerplate template for svelte to use to connect to proctocol.me
+This git is in draft mode

 Prebuilt app
 - includes TF-Connect Auth